opengauss-mirror/docs/content/en/docs/installation/preparing-the-software-and-hardware-installation-environment.md

    ifconfig
    ```

-2. Set the NIC MTU value on each database node to the same value.
-For x86, the recommended MTU value is **1500**.
-For ARM, the recommended MTU value is **8192**.
+2. Set the NIC MTU on each database node to the same value.
+The recommended MTU value is **8192**, and the minimum MTU value is **1500**.

    ```
    ifconfig NIC name mtu mtu value